 Admission is granted only for the semester to which the applicant applies.
 Deferral of enrollment does not guarantee deferral of financial aid package.
-An applicant failing to register for the semester for which he or she has received acceptance can request that their application remain active for up to one year, and can be renewed upon review for an additional year.
-In all cases, the applicant understands that admission to a future semester is not guaranteed, and their application will be reconsidered with the pool of applicants for the semester he or she choose to apply;
+Applicants failing to register for the semester for which they have received acceptance can request that their application remain active for up to one year, and can be renewed upon review for an additional year.
+In all cases, applicants understand that admission to a future semester is not guaranteed, and their application will be re-considered with the pool of applicants for the semester they choose to apply;